 Inline Filter vs Built-in Filter Shower Head: Which Setup Suits Your Bathroom?

 You want filtered shower water.
 You have two ways to get it.
 The first is an inline filter.
-It’s a separate unit.
+It is a separate unit.
 It sits between your wall outlet and your existing showerhead.
 The second is a built-in filtered showerhead.
 It combines the filter and showerhead into one unit.

 Both filter your water.
 The choice depends on your bathroom, your budget, and how much flexibility you want.